 There are always extras available to add a bit of festivity to your stateroom!
 I surprised my daughter with an onboard gift specific to the season, which costs extra and comes fully assembled in your room upon arrival.
 Ours included a fleece blanket, pillow, trick or treat bag, and glow-in-the-dark ghosts hanging from our ceiling.
 During our sailing, the cost of this onboard gift was $75, but the prices do vary from year to year.
 That is a little bit high, but since we don’t tend to go crazy with souvenir spending, I just factored into the cost of goodies we may have wanted to splurge onboard.

-If you want to see what’s available for your cruise, just click through this link, link your reservation, and you’ll be able to see what is available for your sailing.
+If you want to see what’s available for your cruise, just link your Disney Cruise Reservation, and you’ll be able to see what is available for your sailing.

 What are the Halloween decorations like on a Halloween on the High Seas Cruise?

 One of the most noticeable and constant- reminders that you are on a Halloween on the High Seas cruise is the decorations!
 Onboard you will find Disney-themed carved pumpkins, fall foliage garland, and the pumpkin tree!
 You will also see lots of Halloween magic sprinkled throughout like window clings, fall ribbon, and pumpkin decor.
-If you’d like a photo tour of what the Disney Magic looked like during our Halloween sailing, check out this post here!
+Check out what the Disney Magic Cruise Ship Halloween Decorations looked like in our photo tour.

 Halloween on the High Seas Activities